Serious Sam: Next Encounter: Reception

 Serious Sam: Next Encounter received "mixed or average reviews", according to the review aggregator website Metacritic, which calculated weighted average ratings of 69/100 for the GameCube release and 65/100 for the PlayStation 2 version.
-Several critics commended the game's high and stable frame rate but found poor graphics as a trade-off: Ed Lewis of IGN faulted "simple" textures and low poly models of the enemies and environments, comparing the look to that of games for the original PlayStation, although he felt that the character design was the "best part" of the visuals.
+Several critics commended the game's high and stable frame rate but found poor graphics to be the trade-off: Ed Lewis of IGN faulted "simple" textures and low poly models of the enemies and environments, comparing the look to that of games for the original PlayStation, although he felt that the character design was the "best part" of the visuals.
 Editors of Edge said that the environments lacked intricacy and were "blocky" and "simplistic", Jes Bickham described them as "primitive" in NGC Magazine, and Ryan Davis of GameSpot called them "ugly".
-Mike David of GameZone found that enemies looked "sloppy" and appeared pixelated or "grainy" when in close-up.
-HomeLANs John Callaham cited the graphics as the game's greatest shortcoming, as "the lighting of the game is so flat and the level and art textures so poorly detailed that at times we though we were playing a PS1 game instead of a PS2 title".
+Mike David of GameZone found that enemies looked "sloppy" and appeared pixelated or "grainy" when seen up close.
+HomeLANs John Callaham cited the graphics as the game's greatest shortcoming, as "the lighting of the game is so flat and the level and art textures so poorly detailed" that he occasionally thought he was playing a game for older consoles.
 In contrast, Jeff Shirley of Nintendo World Report appreciated the "nice" textures and use of bump mapping.
-Adam Biessener of Game Informer felt that the graphics were good enough for a budget-price game.
+Adam Biessener of Game Informer felt that the graphics were good enough for a budget-priced game.